 vulkaninfo --summary 2>/dev/null | head -20

-Verify DXVK is enabled in your bottle’s settings.
+Also verify DXVK is enabled in your bottle’s settings.
 The Gaming preset enables it by default, but Application and Custom presets do not.
+Enable DXVK manually in Settings → Graphics for any bottle where you want DirectX translation.

 If Bottles fails to launch with a “runtime not installed” error, a required Flatpak runtime is missing.
 Install the missing runtime and update: